Welcome to Year 4!

 It is recommended that you send your child in with their swimming costumes/trunks underneath their school uniform.
 This will make getting changed much quicker for them.
 If you are doing this, please remember to provide your child with a spare change of underwear.
 We also ask that you ensure your child has a warm waterproof coat, as we will be walking to the leisure centre in all weathers.

 We would like to remind you the importance of pupils regularly using Times Tables Rockstars, and practicing their times tables.
 Fluency in this area can often help children with many other areas of Maths.
-Additionally, in Year 4 pupils will take the times tables test so lots of practice will help children greatly!
+The national Year 4 Multiplication Check is held in June, and consistent practice will help pupils complete this with ease.